ironreality/k8s-argocd-workshop/docs/02-basic-usage/README.md

 ![ui](./pics/nginx_08.png)

-## Roll back the application to a previous version
+## Rolling back the application to a previous version

 With Argo CD we can perform rollbacks of our application directrly from the web ui.
 Just choose "History" in the app's menu and then find and choose the version needed to restore.